 Although the LEAD program in Seattle offered diversion for prostitution offenses as well as low level drug offenses, these two issues do not always warrant the same approach.
-While some research suggests that addiction and poverty are often motivating factors for individuals to participate in street-based prostitution, not all sex workers have addiction issues, and some may have no interest in leaving sex work.253 In some instances, then, diversionary programs may be inappropriate.
+While some research suggests that addiction and poverty are often motivating factors for individuals to participate in street-based prostitution, not all sex workers have addiction issues, and some may have no interest in leaving sex work.
+In some instances, then, diversionary programs may be inappropriate.

 However, lawmakers increasingly acknowledge that the criminalization of prostitution can cause more harm than good.
 By arresting and convicting prostitutes, law enforcers make it more difficult for them to find legal employment when they choose to abandon the sex trade.
-To prevent the collateral consequences of arrests and convictions is the goal of decriminalization efforts in Washington, D.C.254 and New Hampshire, and decriminalization policies advocated by Amnesty International256 and the National Association of Social Workers.257 workers in order to connect these vulnerable populations to the resources that they need to improve their safety, including a safe space to discuss crimes committed against them.
+To prevent the collateral consequences of arrests and convictions is the goal of decriminalization efforts in Washington, D.C. and New Hampshire, and decriminalization policies advocated by Amnesty International and the National Association of Social Workers.

 Diversionary methods of policing sex workers should include outreach programs that connect those who want to leave the sex trade to social workers who can help them reintegrate into society.
-The BPD must collaborate with organizations that conduct outreach to street-based sex
+The BPD must collaborate with organizations that conduct outreach to street-based sex workers in order to connect these vulnerable populations to the resources that they need to improve their safety, including a safe space to discuss crimes committed against them.